 One of my classes, connecting together as a group. :)

 I managed to do this for a short period of time in comparison to all the teachers out there, and it is with honor that I can say I’ve truly learned more than I thought I would in 9 months.

 I put my whole heart into teaching, and I hope that it has a positive impact on a new generation of designers entering the work force.
 I hope any designer you come across that was taught by me is respectful, resourceful, and curious.

 I could write a long list of soft skills such as presenting lectures, mentoring new designers, managing a classroom, mediating group dynamics, and relate those skills to industry (Ex.
-Feels ease presenting to clients or enjoys involving clients in the design process as a educational and persuasive technique), but I’ve gain so much more than that.
+I am at ease presenting to clients or I enjoy involving clients in the design process as a educational and persuasive technique), but I’ve gain so much more than that.

 I’ve been able to apply the psychological principles I’ve read about for years to help students excel in their chosen field.
 I’ve been able to try new things with a group of people, based on logic as much as intuition, and get timely feedback on how the implementation went.
 I’ve held the responsibility for the all decisions taken within my classroom.
-I was trusted to make every decision in my classroom to the best of my knowledge and feel the consequences.
+I was trusted to make every decision in my classroom to the best of my knowledge and feel the consequences both good and bad.